Quick-Genius/E-Commerce-Follow-Along/README.md

 User Information Display: Users can view their profile information, such as their name and email address, on the profile page.
 Order History: A section where users can view their past orders, including order details like product names, quantities, and prices.
 Edit Profile: The profile page includes an option to edit personal information, offering users a way to keep their account details up to date.

+# Milestone 21: Address Form Frontend Page

+# Learning Goals 🎯

+Build an address input form with country, city, address1, address2, zip code, and address type.

+Store input in state.

+Navigate to the form from the profile page.

+# Steps Completed 📝

+Created an address form with validation.

+Managed form state dynamically.

+Integrated navigation from the profile page.